 - a.
-Eligibility for equity distribution for associate professors is limited to those associate professors whose 2014/15 base salary is lower than \$79,500; - b.
-Equity increase for associate professors = $(\$79,500-2014/15 \text{ base salary}) \times 0.20$ .
+Eligibility for equity distribution for associate professors is limited to those associate professors whose 2019/2020 base salary is lower than (\$88,000; - b.
+Equity increase for associate professors = $(\$88,000 2019/2020 \text{ base salary}) \times .20$.

-E. Order of Distribution
+D. Order of Distribution

-The distribution will be made in the following order:

-- 1. Each faculty member's salary will first be increased by the across-the-board increment. - 2.
-Members of the bargaining unit who are promoted in rank will then receive the promotion bonus described in B above. - 3.
+- 1. For Academic Years 2015-16, 2016-17 and 2017-18, the distribution will be made in the following order: - a.
+Each faculty member's salary will first be increased by the across-the-board increment. - b.
+Members of the bargaining unit who are promoted in rank will then receive the promotion bonus described in B above. - c.
 After application of the across-the-board and the promotion bonus provisions, any faculty member whose salary is below minimum for her/his rank will have her/his salary increased to the minimum of her/his rank as indicated in A. above.